nus-cs2103-AY2223S1/tp/docs/_dg/implementations/ItemFeatures.md

 ##### Overview

-The `sort` feature sorts the list of items currently displayed to the user by specified flag(s).
-It is possible to sort by one or more criteria.
+The `sort` feature sorts the list of items currently displayed to the user by a specified criteria.
 A list of available criteria for sorting includes:

 * Name
 * Quantity